 A individual instruction setting for projects in arts management.
 Project must be approved by the dean of the Conservatory and the chairman of the Conservatory Academics Division prior to registration.
-Prerequisite: Permission of the instructor.
-One, two or three credits.
+One, two or three credits, dependent upon topic.

 ARTS STUDIES (AS)